hitonanode/cplib-cpp/README.md

 ## License

-The programs written by the owner of the repo is under the MIT License, but you can freely use or modify C++ codes without any notice for programming contests or online judges.
+Some files in this repo (such as `network-simplex.hpp`) contains peculiar license statements.
+These files are under the particular license.

-Some scripts for CI are borrowed from https://github.com/kmyk/online-judge-verify-helper.
+Except such snippets, the programs written by the owner of the repo is under the MIT License, but you can freely use or modify C++ codes without any notice for programming contests or online judges.

 ## Format